DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ###Enhancement utilities: Adobe Digital Publishing Suite, Mag+

-These applications usually integrate (as custom plug-ins) with a previously installed Adobe InDesign package and allow designers to add interactive content (media, animations, etc.) to an e-book design.
+These applications usually integrate (as custom plug-ins) with a previously installed Adobe InDesign package and allow designers to add interactive content (media, animations, etc.) to an ebook design.
 As such these tools are often used to convert print magazines into digital products suitable for sale on platforms such as Apple's Newsstand.
 Mag+ for example 'is based upon an InDesign plugin and made for creating tablet and smartphone apps without the need for programming skills'. [^magplus]

 ###Other possibilities